 It takes a lot of helping hands and hearts to fulfill HSHA’s mission to build a better community for pets and people.
 Learn more through the eyes of staff, volunteers, adopters, and more.

 Each year HSHA recognizes several key individuals that have truly exemplified and embodied the organization’s mission, to build a better community for pets and people.
-The annual Fur Ball Gala & Auction is the perfect stage to recognize these amazing shelter supporters for their hard work, dedication, and unwavering passion.Read More
+Congratulations to our 2021 Winners.Read More

 Recently, the Humane Society of Harrisburg Area (HSHA) received a call from a young man inquiring about the possibility of performing a service project that would benefit our shelter.
 Service to others is an important aspect of the Scouting movement.
 Morgan has chosen to help us here at the shelter by constructing a shed on site that will provide additional much needed storage.Read More

 Heartworm disease in dogs is very serious.
 It can cause damage to the heart, lungs and arteries and can even result in death.
 Kino is one of the unlucky ones.
 He was diagnosed with heartworm disease at the young age of 2.
 Unfortunately, his family could not afford the treatment and surrendered him to the SPCA of Luzerne County located in Wilkes-Barre.
 The Humane Society of Harrisburg Area drove to Luzerne and brought back several dogs, including Kino, to help use our resources to get Kino the best foster home as quickly as possible.Read More